 A great example of a brand that successfully uses micromarketing is Groupon.
 Groupon is a digital marketplace where users are able to access coupons online for, well, almost anything.
 From holidays and retail products to sports massages and date nights.
 Groupon allows users to get location-based deals from almost any digital device.
 It was launched in 2008 and since then, Groupon has grown to be the most popular website for discounts and promotions in the United States.
 Yes, the global e-commerce marketplace is a pro when it comes to targeting users incredibly specifically.

-Groupon prioritizes the customer.
-And whilst some disadvantages of micromarketing (like potential difficulty to expand or higher cost per acquisition) are apparent for many brands, the versatility of Groupon’s offerings and their highly personalized and customizable discounts lead them to be almost exempt from this digital sterilization.
+Groupon prioritises the customer.
+And whilst some disadvantages of micromarketing (like potential difficulty to expand or higher cost per acquisition) are apparent for many brands, the versatility of Groupon’s offerings and their highly personalised and customisable discounts lead them to be almost exempt from this digital sterilisation.

 This all sounds too good to be true, right?
 It does.
 But it is true.
 In 2018, Groupon had over 48 million active users.
 This is super impressive considering that one of their competitors is the e-commerce giant, Amazon.